datocms/old-website/source/docs/index.html.md

 There are two APIs available, each serves one specific purpose:

-* [Site Management API](/docs/api/sma/) for managing content inside a Site (e.g. creating, updating, deleting content)
+* [Site Management API](/docs/api/sma/) for managing content inside a site (e.g. creating, updating, deleting content)
-* [Account Management API](/docs/api/ama/) for creating new Sites programmatically
+* [Account Management API](/docs/api/ama/) for creating new sites programmatically